mmornati/seedbox/README.md

 ```

 NB: In the provided configuration volume is in the local folder to prevent chown error on my personal FAT32 configration.
 Linux is not able to properly change the file ownership on FAT32 systems.

+Each application you want to protect required a specifc entry in Authentik.
+A step by step guide can be found here: https://docs.ibracorp.io/authentik/authentik/docker-compose/traefik-forward-auth-single-applications
+Once configured you just need to put `sso: true` on the config.yaml file and execute the run script to create the new configuration.